StackExchange/stack-blog/_posts/2010-11-23-qa-is-hard-lets-go-shopping.markdown

 Let's say the question asker provided all that information.
 Fat chance, I know, but let's pretend for a moment they did -- and we were able to provide the _perfect, ideal shopping recommendation_ to them.
 Even if that was the case, technology moves so rapidly that **the best shopping recommendations will be utterly obsolete within a year!** What's the point of a bunch of labor intensive questions that provide only temporary benefit to a limited (some might say Too Localized) audience?
 There isn't any.
 That's what we concluded, and we [explicitly disallowed](http://meta.superuser.com/questions/1103/should-we-add-a-no-shopping-recommendation-clause-to-the-super-user-faq) shopping questions in the [Super User FAQ](http://superuser.com/faq):

-<blockquote>Super User is for computer enthusiasts and power users.
+>Super User is for computer enthusiasts and power users.
 If you have a question about …

 >
 >